jripp23/jripp23/README.md

 ### Hi there 👋🏼
 My name is Juan and I'm from Mexico

-I am a Data Science and AI enthusiast with experience in data visualization, data mining and ML / Cognitive Computing Development.
-I have a bachelors degree in Bionics, focused on signal processing and neural networks.
+I am a Data Science and AI enthusiast with experience in data visualization, data mining and ML / Cognitive Computing development.
+I have a bachelors degree in Bionics, I focused on signal processing and neural networks.

 ### Languages and Tools 🛠️: